 Staging of the rocket makes the process more efficient.
 If the rocket of total mass 8M (say) had just one engine and it burned 7M of its fuel, it seems as if the same effect would be obtained as firing 3 identical rockets simultaneously.
 (We still need divide the calculation into stages--say, the burning of the first 4M, then the burning of 2M, then of the remaining M. Each time, less mass needs to be accelerated).

-But the basic pattern remains: the final velocity grows much more slowly than the mass of the rockets required by it (like the logarithm of the mass, if this means something to you).
-A rigorous derivation (which uses calculus) gives the equivalent of a huge number of little stages, fired one after the other, but leads to the same conclusion.
+A more accurate calculation takes into account the gradual decrease of mass, but the basic pattern remains: the final velocity grows much more slowly than the mass of the rockets required by it (like the logarithm of the mass, if this means something to you).
+A rigorous derivation (which uses calculus) gives the equivalent of a huge number of little stages, fired one after the other, but leads to the same trend.

 As noted above, actual rockets are staged more carefully, with each stage designed separately.
 We do not just place one rocket on top of two, which go on top of 4, which go on top of 8, etc. However when the first US satellites were launched, there was no time for sophistication: Russia had successfully beaten the USA to the first launch, while the carefully designed "Vanguard 1" crashed and burned during launch, in full view of TV.

-Von Braun, leader of the US military rocket program, quickly assembled a 4-stage launcher to fill-in for "Vanguard.".
+However, Von Braun, leader of the US military rocket program, had provided a back-up plan, a 4-stage launcher capable of hurling a small scientific satellite into orbit.
 The first stage was a modified big "Redstone" missile, the second stage, a cylindrical cluster of 11 solid-fuel "Sergeant" rockets strapped together, the third stage 3 "Sergeants" strapped together (in the middle of the cylindrical cluster) and the fourth stage a single "Sergeant" which stayed attached to the payload.
 It worked, and the rest is history.

 Questions from Users: